elifilkegokce/elifilkegokce.github.io/_posts/2019-10-28-beta-distribution.md

 Intuition, Definition, Derivation, and Analysis of Parameters...

-As Analysts/Scientists/Engineers, we predict various probabilities such as abandonment rate of a customer, click-through rate of a link, chance of a call to be transferred to another agent, or chance of a call to be associated with a certain topic such as fraud, transaction, or cancellation.
-A customer may contact to the customer service for various reasons.
+As Analysts/Scientists/Engineers, we predict various probabilities such as click-through rate of a link, abandonment rate of a call coming to a customer service, chance of a call to be transferred to another agent, or chance of a call to be associated with a certain topic such as fraud activity, order a new item or cancellation.
 Suppose that you are interested in calculating the rate of customers calling about a fraud activity.
 A naive approach in predicting the chance of a call to be associated with a fraud activity may be to use the ratio of calls reporting a fraud activity.
 However, this may not be a good predictor especially if the total number of calls are small and doesn't capture all the uncertainty.
 Using the prior expectations based on the past data, the best way to predict the probabilities is with Beta distribution.

 > Beta distribution is used to model the probability distribution of